What is sake? How is it made, and who makes it? Learn about the different styles and varieties of this ancient rice-based brew.

 Ginjo-shu (吟醸酒) – Sake made from rice, koji, water, and distilled alcohol with a polish rate of 60% or less.
-Ginjo differs from other types of sake from its brewing process.
+Ginjo differs from other types of sake in its brewing process.
 It requires labor-intensive techniques such as long fermentation, maturation, and delicate pressing of the sake from the mash.
-Ginjo is delicate, balanced, fragrant, complex, and has a characteristic fruity floral flavor.
+Ginjo is delicate, balanced, fragrant, and complex, and has a fruity floral flavor.
 Serve chilled to enjoy the refined tastes.
 The ginjo style is a relative newcomer to the sake scene.

 Daiginjo-shu (大吟醸酒) – Daiginjo, literally “big ginjo,” refers to sake made from rice at a polishing ratio below 50%.
 It is the most prized of sake varieties and represents the brew master’s mastery.
 Each brewing process undergoes meticulous care and is brewed in smaller tanks to regulate the temperature and fermentation speed.